When: 29 July, 2017

 For more information, contact us at: firstname.lastname@example.org

-The world seems to have brought back the tiger, as a species, from the brink of extinction, thanks to efforts like International Tiger Day.
-This year, International Tiger Day 2016 comes in the wake of a 22% increase in tiger population across the world, according to a World Wildlife Fund (WWF) and Global Tiger Forum report published earlier this year.
+The good news is that the world seems to have brought back the tiger, as a species, from the brink of extinction, thanks to efforts like International Tiger Day.
+International Tiger Day 2016 came in the wake of a 22% increase in tiger population across the world, according to a World Wildlife Fund (WWF) and Global Tiger Forum report published earlier last year.
 The WWF has said the global tiger population, which was around 1 lakh about a century ago, had declined to historic lows, with several species of tigers being wiped out entirely.
 However, that trend is now reversing, thanks to efforts like International Tiger Day, which is held annually on July 29 to give worldwide attention to the reservation of tigers.

 According to figures available on the official website for International Tiger Day, the largest tiger population in the world is in India, which has 1,706 of the 3,948 tigers across the globe, primarily in Asia.
 The increase in number of tigers has happened as causes behind their near extinction, like loss of habitat, poaching and man-animal conflict have been addressed.

 Time is short.
 Right now, the number of wild tiger is at its lowest ever!

 - We have lost 97% of all wild tigers in a bit over 100 years.

 - Instead of 100,000, as few as 3000 live in the wild today, in 2015 it was 3200!